michael-sorensen/ETL-Project/README.md

 Once the tables were created, the data from the 8 dataframes created by the imported CSV files in Pandas, was imported using SQLAlchemy.
 The code pd.read_sql_query was used in Pandas to verify that the data loaded properly into each SQL table.
 The eight tables included 7 month tables (April-October) and 1 tweets table.
 The ETL_Final file is where the Pandas code is located.

-A simple merge command was shown as an example of how the tables could be combined for analysis.
+Here is a simple merge command to show an example of how the tables could be combined for analysis.
 ```Python
 merge_df = pd.merge(tweets_final_df, apr_data_df, on = "Month" and "State")
 ```